Mental Health Month

 - National Children’s Mental Health Awareness Day, SAMHSA

-National Older Adult Mental Health Awareness Day, May 7, 2020
+4th Annual Older Adult Mental Health Awareness Day Symposium, May 6, 2021

 National Prevention Week is an annual health observance dedicated to increasing public awareness of, and action around, mental health and/or substance use disorders.
 Each year, National Prevention Week includes daily themes to focus on major substance use and mental health topics.
-The 2020 daily themes are:
+The 2021 daily themes will be added soon.
+The 2020 daily themes are below:

 - Monday, May 11: Preventing Prescription Drug and Opioid Misuse